GulDmitry/php-websocket-server/README.md

 ####Connection object.

-Send\broadcast to all server, application or application group connections.
+Send\broadcast to all server, application and group connections.

     /**
      * Send to current socket